 Mitchell Kopelman, CPA

-Partner-in-Charge, Business Tax, Technology & Blockchain
+Partner-in-Charge, Technology & Blockchain Practice, Co-Chair Tax Practice

 Mitchell brings to companies innovative tax strategies, like federal and state Research & Development (R&D) Tax Credits, many of which can be monetized.
 In addition, he has strong mergers and acquisitions experience that includes structuring financial and tax due diligence as well as analysis of transactional accounting and tax issues.
 He also has extensive experience working with domestic and international companies, addressing inbound and outbound tax issues as well as other related business activities, like organizational structure, transfer pricing, joint ventures, stock options and accounting for income and uncertain tax positions.